Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Preliminaries

 {\textbf{Definition 2 (Meta-Path \cite{hin})}}: A meta-path $P$ is a path defined on a schema $S = (A,R)$, and is denoted in the form of $A_1\stackrel{R_1}{\longrightarrow}A_2\stackrel{R_2}{\longrightarrow}...\stackrel{R_l}{\longrightarrow}A_{l+1}$, which defines a composite relation $R=R_1\circ R_2\circ ...\circ R_l$ between objects $A_1, A_2,..., A_{l+1}$, where $\circ$ denotes the composition operator on relations.

-Meta-path can express semantics between source node and target node.
-For example, in Figure \ref{hin}, $U_1-M_1-A_1-M_2-U_2$ is an instance of meta-path $UMAMU$, which means both user $U_1$ and $U_2$ have seen the movie acted by actor $A_1$.
-In the HIN-based RSs, various meta-paths have been used to merge the semantics into recommendation for more accurate results or the explanation of RS \cite{explanation}.
+Meta-path can express semantics between source nodes and target nodes.
+For example, in Figure \ref{hin}, $U_1-M_1-A_1-M_2-U_2$ is an instance of meta-path $UMAMU$, which means that both user $U_1$ and $U_2$ have seen the movie with actor $A_1$.
+In HIN-based {RS}, various meta-paths have been used to merge semantics into recommendations for more accurate results or explanations of RS \cite{explanation}.

 {\textbf{Definition 3 (Commuting Matrix \cite{cm})}}: For a meta-path $P=(A_1 A_2…A_{l+1})$, the corresponding commuting matrix is defined as $\textbf{C}^P=\textbf{W}_{A_1 A_2}\textbf{W}_{A_2 A_3 }...\textbf{W}_{A_l A_{l+1}}$, where $\textbf{W}_{A_i A_{i+1}}$ is adjacent matrix between type $A_i$ and $A_{i+1}$.